FroggMaster/fvtt-initiative-double-click/README.md

 Click the initiative value in the combat tracker to quickly modify it.

 # Thanks
-Special thanks to KaKaRoTo the original author of this VTT Module and
+- Special thanks to KaKaRoTo the original author of this VTT Module
-Pepijn for the single click change
+- Pepijn for the single click change

 # License
 This Foundry VTT module, is licensed under a [Creative Commons Attribution 4.0 International License](http://creativecommons.org/licenses/by/4.0/).